Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Sleep

-Are you a "morning person" or a "night person?"
+Are you a “morning person” or a “night person”?

-Do you sleep in your own room?
+Do you sleep in your own bedroom?

 Do you sleep with a stuffed animal?